EtEsWieEtEs/myT40-PLC/PLC/V4_KiCad_PCB/README.md

 My 4 layers for OP

-	TOP: signal
+	TOP: signal + PE

-	In1: grounds
+	In1: different ground

-	In2: grounds + Power
+	In2: different ground + some power

-	BOT: signal
+	BOT: signal + PE